deekayen/aidstoscoutmastership/manuscript/service_for_others.md

 This should be made the practice until it becomes the habit.

-These are lttle points which a Scoutmaster can pay close attention to, since they have a big meaning later on in the character of the boy.
+These are little points which a Scoutmaster can pay close attention to, since they have a big meaning later on in the character of the boy.
 The British have always been proverbial for their sense of fair play, whether in prize-fighting or in war.
 And we have always admired those whom fair play was inherent—even among savages.
 The Maoris in their war with us in New Zealand showed and instinctive chivalry which appealed strongly to us when we were in the field against them, and it was almost amazing to note the extent to which they expected chivalry in return.
 On one occasion one heard of their calling for a truce with a white flag because they had run out of ammunition, and asked for time to renew their supply.
 On another when they had been surrounded for some days in a mountain fastness they sent a messenger under a white flag to inform the British commander that he was camped on their only water supply, and that unless he would let them have some water they would not be able to go on fighting!

 Possibly one reason for the ingrained feeling of chivalry in our nation is the fact that the code of the medæval knights took hold of the country so long ago as A.D.
 500, when King Arthur made the rules for his Knight of the Round Table which have been the foundation for the conduct of gentlemen ever since that day.
 He dedicated the Order of St. George.
 The rules as they were re-published in the time of Henry VII are as follows:—